 Why is the Lab Important?

+The Lab has chosen to use human-centred design as its primary approach to making change.
 The Lab is focused on action rather than creating another report with recommendations for what others should do to make things better.
 We have enough reports.
 We aim to experiment and to take a “learn as you go” approach while still ensuring we have robust evaluation data.
-We already have five initiatives underway.
+Our initiatives are described on this site.

 We began exploring different approaches in 2013.
 In 2014 we held a 2-day workshop facilitated by Adam Kahane and Monica Pohlman, of Reos Consultants, which involved a diverse group of people who explored the complexity of the family justice system and created the first version of the Lab’s purpose statement:

 To improve the journey of children and families throughout BC experiencing transition, such as separation and divorce, resulting in an increase in resilience and well-being.